to hold Archaic points onto spears, sinew and plant fibers were strapped around notches at the bottom

 Source: Virginia Historical Society, Becoming a Homeplace

-In the Archaic Period, the increase of deciduous trees in Virginia's forests produced more fruits and nuts, especially on the Coatal PLain that was being slowly flooded by the rising Atlantic Ocean.
-Habitats changed as the Ice Age ended, the megafauna such as mammoths disappeared, and smaller forest and grassland game became more common.
+In the Archaic Period, the increase of deciduous trees in Virginia's forests produced more fruits and nuts, especially on the Coastal Plain that was being slowly flooded by the rising Atlantic Ocean.
+New foods appeared as the Ice Age ended, though old food sources such as the megafauna disappeared.

 in the Archaic Period, after the demise of megafauna such as mammoths, the atl-atl was an effective tool for hunting caribou, elk and deer